veganpalsusto/palsusto-web-hugo-source/content/authors/Cocoa/_index.md

   - Classics
 ---

-This roll is topped with a cocao sugar shell pattern.
+These vegan conchas is topped with a cocao sugar shell pattern.

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.